 The Director has delegated unlimited judiciary procurement authority, within the applicable statutory requirements, to the Chief of the Procurement Management Division (PMD), as the judiciary's Procurement Executive (PE).
-The AO's PMD is a part of the Finance and Procurement Office (FPO).
 This delegation includes the responsibility for publishing and maintaining judiciary-wide procurement policies, manuals, procedures, etc., and conducting judiciary procurement program reviews.

-- (b) Delegation to Chief Judges and Certain Judiciary Officials

-- (1) The Director has delegated procurement authority within the limits described in Levels 1, 2 and 3 of the Contracting Officers Certification Program (COCP) to the following judiciary officials:
+- (b) Delegation to Chief Judges and Certain Judiciary Officials - (1) The Director has delegated procurement authority within the limits described in Levels 1, 2 and 3 of the Contracting Officers Certification Program (COCP) to the following judiciary officials:

-- chief judges,

-- federal public defenders (FPDs),

-- the Chair of the JPML, and

-- the Director of the FJC.
+chief judges, federal public defenders (FPDs), the Chair of the JPML, and the Director of the FJC.
 Such authority may be exercised to procure products and services within the provisions of the Guide, Procurement Manuals, and Procurement Bulletins.
-This authority may be redelegated consistent with this chapter of the Guide.
+This authority may be redelegated in accordance with this chapter of the Guide.
 See also: § 140 (Contracting Officers Certification Program).

-- (2) This general delegation does not include any of the following actions, which must be forwarded to PMD for coordination and response: - responses to protests at any level; - decisions on disputes arising out of, or pertaining to, procurement actions; or

-- ratifications of unauthorized procurement actions above delegated limits.
+- (2) This general delegation does not include any of the following actions, which must be forwarded to the PE for coordination and response: - responses to protests at any level; - decisions on disputes arising out of, or pertaining to, procurement actions; or - ratifications of unauthorized procurement actions above delegated limits.
 See also: § 160 (Ratification).

-- (c) See also:
+(c) See also:

-- Authority to Contract and Delegate (§ 120.10.10)
+- Authority to Delegate (§ 120.10.10)

 - Chief Judges and Other Judiciary Officials (§ 120.20.40)

 - Procurement Executive (§ 120.20.30)

 - Procurement Oversight (§ 130.30)

 - Procurement Liaison Officers (§ 130.40)

 - Contracting Officers (§ 130.50)

 - Contracting Officers Certification Program (§ 140)